learn-javascript-courses/funcflow-examples/README.md

-# funcflow-examples
-Examples for The Two Pillars of JS: Functional Flow
+# The Two Pillars of JavaScript: Introduction to Functional Programming

 Tweet questions @JS_Cheerleader with the hashtag #JSPillars.